 - 1 Enhanced pedestrian connection along the existing link with a green buffer to adjacent existing and future development.
-Opportunity to include water sensitive urban strategies along the link, since it is located at a low point and may be prone to flooding. - 2 Turf area to the north where it will receive good sunlight.
-Opportunity for passive recreation and informal kickabout space. - Potential for programmed activities including picnic and barbecue facilities, and a small playground. - 4 A series of pedestrian paths through the open space, particularly a desire line to the northeast of the space leading to the station. - 5 Retain significant trees and increase tree canopy 45% tree canopy target. - 6 Potential for ground floor active uses such as a cafe or restaurant to help activate the park. - 7 Future development to have an adequate setback to the open space with potential for planting and front gardens to mediate interface with the open space.
+Opportunity to include water sensitive urban design strategies along the link, since it is located at a low point and may be prone to flooding. - Turf area to the north where it will receive good sunlight.
+Opportunity for passive recreation and informal kickabout space. - 3 Opportunity to incorporate Connecting with Country placemaking opportunities through First Nations wayfinding and signage, creating well-shaded and inclusive spaces, and landscape and planting approach. - 4 Potential for programmed activities including picnic and barbecue facilities, and a small playground along Grand Avenue. - 5 A series of pedestrian paths through the open space, particularly a desire line to the northeast of the space leading to the station. - 6 Retain significant trees and increase tree canopy 45% tree canopy target. - Potential for ground floor active uses such as a cafe or restaurant to help activate the park. - 8 Future development to have an adequate setback to the open space with potential for planting and front gardens to mediate interface with the open space.